 Behind the Ears

-A dedicated group of volunteers who spend countless hours to bring you the latest news in the most informative and entertaining Walt Disney World website and newsletter available!
+A dedicated group who spend countless hours to bring you the latest news in the most informative and entertaining Walt Disney World website and newsletter available!

 "Day" Job: Freelance writer

 Favorite WDW memory: The first time my son, then 4, saw SpectroMagic and shouted, "Mommy, look at the peacock!
 Mommy, look at the fish!"
-He's 21 now and won't admit it, but he still thinks that parade is cool.
+He's nearly 23 now and won't admit it, but he still thinks that parade is cool.
 (And so do I!)

 WDW spot to rest: Rest?
 Who rests when they're at Disney World?